NCAlgebra/NC/DOCUMENTATION/README.md

     NCPoly[{1, 2}, <|{0, 0, 0} -> 1, {0, 2, 0} -> 1, {2, 1, 5} -> -2|>

 The sequence of braces in the list of *variables* encodes the *ordering* to be used for sorting `NCPoly`s.
-Orderings specify how monomials should be ordered, and is discussed in detail in [Noncommutative Gröbner Basis](#NCGB).
-We provide the convenience command [`NCPolyDisplayOrder`](#NCPolyDisplayOrder) that prints the polynomial ordering implied by a list of symbols.
+Orderings specify how monomials should be ordered, and is discussed in detail in [Noncommutative Gröbner Basis](#noncommutative-gröbner-basis).
+We provide the convenience command [`NCPolyDisplayOrder`](#ncpolydisplayorder) that prints the polynomial ordering implied by a list of symbols.
 For example

     NCPolyDisplayOrder[{x,y,z}]

 prints out

-\(x \ll y \ll z\)
+*x* ≪ *y* ≪ *z*

 and